Etimo/photo-garden/README.md

 ## Adding new projects

-All projects to be built need to be listed in `workspace.nix`.
-The name should match your `package.json` name, `src` should point to the folder containing the `package.json` file, and any intra-workspace dependencies need to be listed in the `workspaceDependencies` field, if there are any.
+Projects in the Yarn workspace (`libs/*` and `apps/*`) are automatically picked up by the Nix build system.
 A Docker image is built for each subfolder in the `apps` folder.

 ## Garbage collection

-By default Nix will store *everything* you have ever built, as well as all dependencies.
+By default Nix will store _everything_ you have ever built, as well as all dependencies.
 As you can imagine, this will grow pretty quickly.
 To get rid of everything that isn't currently required, you can run `nix-collect-garbage -d`, which runs a mark-and-sweep garbage collection on the Nix store.